Visiting the Alhambra: 12 Top Attractions, Tips & Tours

 Tips and Tours: How to Make the Most of Your Visit to the Alhambra

-- Tours of the Alhambra: Avoid the lines and learn about the Alhambra's fascinating history and architecture from a knowledgeable guide by taking a Skip the Line: Alhambra and Generalife Gardens Half-Day Tour.
-The 2.5-hour tour includes transport from your hotel via air-conditioned minivan.
+- Tours of the Alhambra: Avoid the lines and learn fascinating Alhambra facts, including details about its history and architecture, from a knowledgeable guide by taking a Skip the Line: Alhambra and Generalife Gardens Half-Day Tour.
+The 3-hour tour includes transport from your hotel via air-conditioned minivan.

 - Late-Night Visits: Experience the Alhambra in the evening under the romantic glow of moonlight.
 The palaces and fountains are illuminated, creating a truly dreamy ambience.
 Late-night visits are also a solution for those without a pre-booked ticket.
-Night visit hours are 10pm-11:30pm Tuesday-Saturday (March-October) and 8pm-9:30pm Friday-Saturday (October-March).
-The ticket office opens one hour prior.
+Check the official site for details.